oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "resource owner":
 :   An entity capable of granting access to a protected resource.
-    When the resource owner is a person, it is referred to as an end-user.
+    When the resource owner is a person, it is referred to as an end user.
 This is sometimes abbreviated as "RO".

 "resource server":
 :   The server hosting the protected resources, capable of accepting